 NXT pulled double duty this past weekend, as they not only had their own TakeOver special at WarGames 2019 but they were involved in the classic Survivor Series pay-per-view for the first time ever.

 The theme here was brand supremacy and which brand will come out on top.
 10 matches took place with three on the pre-show and four matches had titles on the line.
-In addition, two traditional Survivor Series elimination matches took place, with a twist being 5-5-5 style rather than just a five on five matches.
+Also, two traditional Survivor Series elimination matches took place, with a twist being 5-5-5 style rather than just a five on five matches.

 Here are my grades and quick thoughts on the matches.